 A sense of disconnection from the cycles of the universe that we are born of and into has led me to a fascination with natural rhythms, the turn of the wheel and the discomfort so many seem to feel when we are separate from that.
 My work has focused on restoring that in myself and anyone else who is interesting in being “rewilded,” to find our roots in the world from which we are inseparable.

 A wise friend once told me that if we do not value our own work, we can’t expect others to.
-A few years ago, I lost most of my work – hundreds of photographs and illustrations – when an external drive became “electronic dust” as the recovery pro told me.
-It was a hard lesson that led me to create this site, to exorcise the personal judgments that plague so many creatives and prevent us from sharing our work.
+A few years ago, I lost most of my work – hundreds of photographs and illustrations – when an external drive became “electronic dust” in the words of the recovery pro told.
+It was a harsh lesson that led me to create this site, to exorcise the self-inflicted judgments that plague so many creatives and prevent us from sharing our work.
 Whatever you are good at, that is beauty.
 Celebrate it in yourself.

 Thank you for stopping by and for supporting the value of making things.